Study Building Archaeology

 2. The application process is entirely online.
 Please complete the online application and upload all required application documents.
 Important components of the application are your university entrance qualification, your current transcript of grades from your previous studies and the application for credit transfer.
 If further documents are required, they will be requested in the application portal.

 3. Make sure you regularly check your status in the application portal.
 Here you can also see whether any documents are still missing.
 These documents must be submitted by the end of the deadline.
 Please note that it only makes sense to apply for a higher semester if you have already obtained credits in the same or a closely related degree programme.
 If this is not the case or if you are in doubt about receiving credit, please apply (additionally) for a first semester.
+If you are currently enrolled in your first semester, you will not receive your exam results before the application deadline.
+We do not accept incomplete records or provisional results, so you will not be able to apply for admission to another programme in a higher semester.

 4. After your application has been processed, you will receive an e-mail with further information from the Admissions and Organisation Department of the OTH Regensburg as confirmation of receipt.